jeristiano/gohub/README.md

 ## gohub
-In fact,I am learning how to wirte an application in Golang
+I am learning how to wirte an application in Golang

 Have fun !